sevenGroupFrance/sulu-color-picker/README.md

 Inspired by [this pull request](https://github.com/sulu/sulu-demo/pull/66).

 ## What is this bundle's goal?
-Importing a custom fonctionality, in this example, a custom content type.
+Importing a custom fonctionality into [sulu](https://github.com/sulu/sulu), in this example, a custom content type.

 ## Installation
 1. Download the package in your project with the following command line: